-MacBook Air 1.86GHz speed test
+MacBook Air 1.86GHz full review

 At a media event on October 14, Apple announced a top-to-bottom refresh of its portable Macs.
 Along with new unibody MacBooks and MacBook Pros, the company also unveiled an updated MacBook Air that featured faster graphics and more storage.